LA wildfires threaten German cultural sites – DW – 01/09/2025

 LA wildfires threaten German cultural sitesJanuary 9, 2025

 California has been battling raging wildfires around Los Angeles, leaving several people dead and many injured.
-The danger is especially acute in the Pacific Palisades area, where over 100,000 residents have been ordered to evacuate.
-Germany, too, is worried about two of its landmark buildings in the Palisades, which hold great cultural significance: the Thomas Mann House and Villa Aurora.
+The danger is especially acute in the Pacific Palisades area, where more than 100,000 residents have been ordered to evacuate.
+There are also concerns about the fate of two German landmark buildings in the Palisades that hold great cultural significance: the Thomas Mann House and Villa Aurora.

 "The images of the fires in Los Angeles shake us to the core," read a press release on the buildings' website.
 "Fortunately, all Fellows and employees of Villa Aurora & Thomas Mann House are safe.
 The impact of the fires on our two houses will only become fully visible in the coming days.
 The situation in the immediate vicinity of Villa Aurora is especially dire and we must expect the worst."